 Education completed outside of the United States must be deemed equivalent, by an accrediting body recognized by the Secretary of the U.S. Department of Education, to that gained in conventional/accredited U.S. educational programs to be acceptable for Federal employment.
-Most foreign education is not accredited by an accrediting body that is recognized by the U.S. Department of Education.
+Most foreign education is not accredited by an accrediting body that is recognized by the U.S. Department of Education; however, such evaluators are members of accrediting bodies that are recognized.
 A few medical schools are accredited under country standards that have been determined to be "comparable" to U.S. standards by the U.S. Department of Education's National Committee on Foreign Medical Education and Accreditation.

 - The type of education received by the applicant,

 - The level of education in relation to the U.S. education system, and

 - A statement that its comparability recommendations follow the general guidelines of the International Evaluation Standards Council (formerly known as the U.S. National Council for the Evaluation of Foreign Educational Credentials).

 - The content of the applicant's educational program earned abroad and the standards obtained,

 - The status of the awarding foreign school's recognition and legitimacy in its home country's education system, and

 - Any other information of interest, such as: